ashinkarov/cnn-futhark/rebuttal/response-to-E.md

 world we would introduce embedding of Futhark in Agda, semantics for it and prove that our normalisation/compilation is semantics-preserving.
-This is very obvious future work, but it is not on a critical path in the following sense: Futhark's syntax is somewhat similar to Agda and the entire normalisation/extraction takes about 50 lines of code.
+This is very obvious future work, but it is not on a critical path in the following sense: Futhark's semantics is somewhat similar to Agda and the entire normalisation/extraction takes about 50 lines of code.
 Therefore, given that we can compile and run extracted programs, the chances of mistakes in the translation process is relatively small.